Contact Us

 Add Features No One Else Has

-Think about the unique features every time you ask yourself a question about how to create a crowdfunding platform.
+Think about the unique features whenever you ask yourself how to create a crowdfunding platform.

 There is no need to turn the crowdfunding website into a social network.
 Yet, it can be regarded as a pattern to adapt.
 Think about how you can upgrade a platform: